fresh-js-devs/cards/README.md

 # Cards 🃏

-An example app used to demonstrate the basics of React, CRUD operations and styled components.
+An example app used to demonstrate the basics of React, CRUD operations.

 ### Prerequisites